Pfizer asks US to allow 4th COVID vaccine dose for seniors - NewsBreak

 While authorities say the vaccinations continue to offer strong protection against severe illness, they haven’t held up as well against milder infections especially those due to the omicron mutant.
 With COVID-19 cases finally plummeting after the intense omicron surge, public health experts are starting to look ahead to what next steps might be needed — if a new variant crops up or, barring that, whether to try shoring up coronavirus protection in the fall at the same time people get flu vaccinations.

-Speaking to CBS’ “Face the Nation” on Sunday, Pfizer CEO Albert Bourla signaled the company’s plans.Costco to end COVID-19 first responder, senior hours
+Speaking to CBS’ “Face the Nation” on Sunday, Pfizer CEO Albert Bourla signaled the company’s plans.Second gentleman tests positive for COVID-19, VP Harris still negative

 “The protection that you are getting from the third, it is good enough, actually quite good for hospitalizations and deaths.
 It’s not that good against infections,” he said.
 “But we are just submitting those data to the FDA and then we will see what the experts also will say outside Pfizer.”